Q: I am looking for a USCIS Civil Surgeon. Is Dr. Lewis a certified designated USCIS Civil Surgeon?

 Q: Will I receive a copy of my I-693 for my personal records, in addition to the original I-693 in the sealed envelope?

 A: I-693 validity period is 60 days from the date the Civil Surgeon signs the I-693 medical exam and then once it is submitted to USCIS, it will be valid for two years from the date of submission.

 Q: How long does it take for me to receive my sealed I-693 form and copy?

-A: It takes about 1 week, unless any of your lab tests come back positive.
-If additional tests need to be done, it will take a little longer than 1 week.
+A: It takes about 1 week to 10 days, unless any of your lab tests come back positive.
+Then additional tests need to be done and completion of your I-693 form will take longer.

 Q: What happens after the exam and lab tests are completed?
 How do I receive my sealed I-693 form and copy?

 A: You will be informed by us that your I-693 form and copy are ready to be picked up from one of our offices.
-If you wish, your documents can be sent directly to your lawyer for a small additional fee.
+Or, if you wish, your documents can be sent directly to your lawyer for a small fee.